mml-stellenbosch/mml-stellenbosch.github.io/README.md

 **9 February 2018**, 13:00-13:45 in K303 (Knowledge Centre, Engineering)

-We will resume our talks again next year.
-The topic of our first meeting will be announced early in 2018.
+The topic of our first meeting for 2018 will be announced early in the year.

 * * *